Cloakworks-collective/dark_armada_v2/README.md

 # Dark Armada: Masters of  the Void

-## This is the second iteration of Dark Armada, written in protokit (and the third version of the gamme)
+### This is the second iteration of Dark Armada, re-written for protokit from Mina L1 (and the third version of the game)

 The prior versions and experiments of the game can be found at:

 * The First iteration is written on Mina L1  [Dark Armada](https://github.com/Cloakworks-collective/dark_armada)
-* The very first trials for the game can be found at [DarkForest Mina](https://github.com/enderNakamoto/Darkforest_Mina)
+* The very first experiments of the concepts can be found at [DarkForest Mina](https://github.com/enderNakamoto/Darkforest_Mina)

 ## Table of Contents